-For the right type of person, with the right type of skill set, temperament, and risk profile, a small business investment can be one of the more lucrative investments made over an entire lifetime.
-Typically, there are only three mechanisms through which you can experience a gain in net worth from a privately held firm, which I want to explore in this article.
-Knowing these three sources of wealth generation is important because, too often, new investors jump head-first into a potential opportunity without a clear idea of how they will drive the economic engine to gain the financial benefits they desire, only to find themselves overworked and, in some cases, broke.
+For the right type of person, with the right type of skill, temperament, and risk profile, small business investment can be a lucrative investment.
+Typically, there are only three mechanisms through which you can experience a profit in net worth from a privately held firm.

-For many small business investors, the company never generates more than enough for them, and their family, to live upon from salaries taken out of the company in exchange for working on the payroll.
-Though this can be considered a success in and of itself - you have a career and you answer only to yourself - the small business isn't really an investment per se at this stage.
+For many small business investors, the company never generates more than enough for them and their family to live upon from salaries taken out of the company in exchange for working on the payroll.
+Though this can be considered a success, the small business isn't really an investment at this stage.
 Instead, the founders have essentially created a job for themselves, which includes the benefits and drawbacks of self-employment.

-These payroll distributions can limit the total capital the company has to expand, which can explain why many small businesses are never able to move beyond a single location or do more than a few hundred thousand dollars in sales.
-It is isn't unusual for more successful small businesses to begin as part-time ventures, allowing the founders to continue their day job until the company grows large enough to support their salary needs.
+These payroll distributions can limit the total capital the company has to expand, which can explain why many small businesses are never able to move beyond a single location or increase sales significantly.
+It is isn't unusual for more successful small businesses to begin as part-time ventures, allowing the founders to continue their day jobs until the company grows large enough to support their small business salary needs.

 When a small business investment has become successful, there is profit remaining for the owners above and beyond the amount taken out of the business in salaries and wages.
-The owners can then decide to reinvest the profits for future expansion, or they can declare a dividend (in the case of a corporation), a distribution (in the case of a limited liability company or limited partnership), or a draw (in the case of a sole proprietorship), using the money in their personal lives, often to build savings, acquire other investments such as stocks, bonds, or real estate, pay down debt, upgrade their lifestyle, go on vacation, or give to charity.
+The owners then can decide to reinvest the profits for future expansion or they can declare a dividend.
+In the case of a corporation, the dividend is a distribution to shareholders.
+This payment takes the form of a draw for a limited liability company or limited partnership.
+A sole proprietorship small business may use the money in their personal lives, often to build savings, acquire other investments—such as stocks, bonds, or real estate—and paying down debt.

 Once a company has grown beyond the small business realm, it could become attractive enough that outside investors want to own it.
 When this happens, these investors may offer to buy the company.
 With few exceptions, the primary source of value for an operating business that generates good returns on capital is the earnings power, not the assets on the balance sheet.
 For example, manufacturing plant machinery isn't worth much when bought on the liquidation market, but when acquired as part of an on-going company that produces large profits, it is valuable.

 Investors will look at the earnings of the business and factor in growth, debt levels, and the economics of the industry as a whole.
 If things are attractive, they often apply a valuation multiple to the profit stream.
 This is the equivalent of the price-to-earnings ratio you hear so much about in the stock market.
-Thus, a business that earns $1,000,000 per year in profit might reasonably sell for $10,000,000 or $15,000,000.
+Thus, a business that earns $1 million per year in profit might reasonably sell for $10 million or $15 million.
 That figure is the "capitalized" earnings value of the firm.